All Episodes

 That's a big deal for people.

-And I think those people whose fathers and maybe themselves fought in and battle in wars, or they know family members that have and friends That have, and they know how many people died fighting under that flag.
+And I think those people whose fathers and maybe themselves fought in battle and wars or they know family members that have and friends that have, and they know how many people died fighting under that flag, they find it disrespectful.

-And they're saying it loudly, and they don't like it.
+And they're saying it loudly and they don't like it.

 He said to his team, I'll match you dollar for dollar.